MLInsightLab/MLInsightLab/README.md

 When deploying the Lab to a production (i.e. non-testing) environment, it is recommended that the following default environment variables be changed:

 - MODEL_SERVER_ADMIN_USERNAME
    - This is the default username for the initial admin for the platform.
-It is recommended to alter this to a preferred value when the platform is stood up.
    - Default Value: `admin`
 - MODEL_SERVER_ADMIN_PASSWORD
    - This is the default password for the initial admin for the platform.
 It is recommended to alter this to a preferred, secure value either when the platform is stood up initially or after the platform is created.